Frequently Asked Questions

 Will there be shuttles from my hotel to my reunion events?

-Harvard Alumni Day will take place on Friday, May 31, 2024, in Tercentenary Theatre, during on-campus College Reunions.
+Harvard Alumni Day will take place on Friday, June 4, 2027, in Tercentenary Theatre, during on-campus College Reunions.
+View the schedule of events and more information here!

 This University-wide celebration will include the traditional alumni parade led by the eldest alumni into Tercentenary Theatre, a program featuring alumni speakers, and a celebratory lunch for all alumni.